 determined by Guild Mortgage Company, Inc

-In its fifth year, the Guild Giving Foundation awarded scholarships to applicants from across the country.
+In its sixth year, the Guild Giving Foundation awarded scholarships to applicants from across the country.

 I would like to extend my sincere gratitude to the Guild Giving Scholarship Foundation for funding my educational expenses.
 This past year has been financially stressful for me and my family, so I am very grateful to be a recipient of this scholarship.
 Instead of worrying about working, I can now allocate more of my time to what matters most: my studies!
 I am a pre-Medicine student studying neuroscience at the University of Nevada, Reno.
 My dream is to go to medical school and one day become a surgeon.
 For this upcoming academic year, aside from classes, I plan on continuing to volunteer at COVID-19 vaccination sites.
 Thank you, once again, for alleviating the financial burden of next year!